Ankush2804/demo-project/README.md

 # demo-project
-demo project for learning the working of Git &amp; Github
+demo project for learning the working of Git &amp; Github.